 - Make sure your cat’s basic needs are being met.
 Is there enough food, water, space, warmth, and stimulation?
 If you have more than one cat, make sure they are not competing for resources.

-- Try not to drastically change your cat’s routine – allow them to spend roughly the same amount of time outdoors each day (if they go outdoors).
+- Don’t drastically change your cat’s routine.
+Allow them to spend the same amount of time outdoors each day if they go outdoors.

-- Try to keep noise to a minimum in your household – if you have visitors round, make sure there is a quiet space for the cat to hide away.
+- Keep noise to a minimum in your household.
+If you have visitors around, make sure there is a quiet space for the cat to hide away.
 Similarly, try vacuuming when the cat is outdoors, and discourage children from making any loud noises near the cat.

-- When petting your cat, keep a close eye on their responses.
-If your cat starts to become agitated, move your hand away immediately.
-If you pick up your cat and they start to struggle – put them down immediately.
-Similarly, don’t restrain your cat in any way, even if you are cuddling them.
-If you are quick to respond to their signs of discomfort, your cat will find it easier to trust you.
+- Keep a close eye on their responses during petting.
+If your cat starts to become agitated, move your hand away.
+If you pick up your cat and they start to struggle, put them down.
+Don’t restrain your cat in any way, even if you are cuddling them.

-- If there are strays in your neighborhood, don’t let them inside your home.
+- Don’t allow stray felines in your property.
+If there are strays in your neighborhood, don’t let them inside your home.

-- If you’ve visited a friend’s home and they have a cat, try to change your clothes before spending time with your cat (this is not usually necessary but may help if your cat is showing signs of deflected aggression).
+- Change/wash after being mixing with other cats/pets.
+If you’ve visited a friend’s home and they have a cat, try to change your clothes before spending time with your cat.

-No two cats are alike; some are wonderfully affectionate whereas others are distant and standoffish.
-However, the sex of the cat seems to bear little influence on their personality and behavior – especially if you’re talking about spayed/neutered cats.
+No two cats are alike; some are affectionate whereas others are distant and standoffish.
+However, the sex of the cat bears little influence on its personality and behavior, especially regarding spayed/neutered cats.

-When it comes down to it, it seems many other factors influence how friendly a cat will be.
-So, if you want a cat that’s calm and friendly, choose a breed renowned for these qualities, do not adopt a kitten that was weaned before 12 weeks, and choose a cat that has been regularly handled by humans.
+If you want a cat that’s calm and friendly, choose a breed renowned for these qualities.
+Do not adopt a kitten that was weaned before 12 weeks, and choose a cat that has been regularly handled by humans.
 Not only that, make sure your pet feels safe and secure in your home.